-"Being of black origin and female, I feel that I am not and would not be in the near future be taken seriously."
+Being of black origin and female, I feel that I am not and would not, in the near future, be taken seriously.
 (BME undergraduate)

-"Inequality: by this I mean, if I am treated unfairly and as a result I am not able to get a job I am well suited and qualified for."
+Inequality: by this I mean, if I am treated unfairly and as a result I am not able to get a job I am well suited and qualified for.
 (BME undergraduate)

-"Competitive industry and I'm an ethnic minority."
-(BME undergraduate)
+Competitive industry and I'm an ethnic minority.
+(BME undergraduate).

-whereas White students are most concerned about the level of qualification they will hold and the experience they will need to offer or obtain and the competitiveness of the marketplace (which are the three next most pressing concerns for BME students also).
-"I would be at a lower level of understanding compared to colleagues."
-(White undergraduate)
+Whereas white students are most concerned about the level of qualification they will hold and the experience they will need to offer or obtain and the competitiveness of the marketplace (which are the three next most pressing concerns for BME students also).

+I would be at a lower level of understanding compared to colleagues. (white undergraduate)

-"Hard to get your foot in the door so to speak."
-(White undergraduate)
+Hard to get your foot in the door so to speak. (white undergraduate)

 A concern amongst BME students about discrimination was also apparent in response to the direct question 'Do you think that your ethnic origin can affect your career?'
-Whereas similar proportions of White and BME students said 'Yes' (25.0% vs 29.4%), 55.9% of White students said 'No' compared to 60.0% of BME students said that they 'Didn't know'.
+Whereas similar proportions of white and BME students said 'Yes' (25.0% vs 29.4%), 55.9% of white students said 'No' compared to 60.0% of BME students said that they 'Didn't know'.
+These data, however, need to be treated with care as stated earlier.
+Both the low response rate and the self selection process could have skewed the data.
+On the other hand, the influence of ethnicity and concerns about equality from those BME respondents who did complete the survey are real since they affect the students' dispositions when deciding to enter the employment market.
+Similarly, for the white respondents the concerns re equality are not a significant part of their agenda as their experiences in the past have not reflected the issue of equality rather the issue of level of qualification is more prominent in their understanding.